davidalovell/studio/tickler.md

 - Reorganise Palette case 1u modules
 - Try patching Timeline/Bigsky out to main mixer input channels for greater control over EQ
 - Label patchbay

+### Palette
+- Reorganise Palette case 1u modules
+- Fix i2c issues - try crow with one thing at a time
+- Try with new txb
+- Try a configuration with Ansible
+- Try a configuration with Teletype

 ## Norns scripts
 ### Vox and seq